-When the compass s is calibrated, the drone then seeks the location of GPS satellites.
+When the compass is calibrated, it then seeks the location of GPS satellites.
 When more than 6 are found, it allows the drone to fly in “Ready To Fly” Mode.

 Internal Compass & Failsafe Function

-Allows the UAV and remote control system to know exactly it’s flight location.
-Calibration of the Compass is required to set a home point.
-The home point is the location where the drone will return to in case of loss of signal between the drone and the remote control system.
-This is also know as “fail-safe function”.
+Allows the UAV drone and remote control system to know exactly its flight location.
+A home point can be set and this is the location the drone will return to, if the drone and the remote control system stop connecting.
+This is also known as “fail-safe function”.

-What FPV means is “First Person View” which means a video camera is mounted on the unmanned aerial vehicle and broadcasts the live video to the pilot on the ground so the pilot is flying the aircraft as if he/she was on-board the aircraft instead of looking at the craft from the pilot’s actual ground position.
+FPV means “First Person View”.
+A video camera is mounted on the unmanned aerial vehicle and this camera broadcasts the live video to the pilot on the ground.
+The ground pilot is flying the aircraft as if they were on-board the aircraft instead of looking at the aircraft from the pilot’s actual ground position.

-FPV allows the unmanned aircraft to fly much higher and further than you can from the looking at the aircraft from the ground.
-FPV control allows for more precise flying around obstacles especially with unmanned aerial vehicles which can easily fly indoors and through forests via FPV where you would not be able to see obstacles from a fixed position.
+FPV allows the unmanned aircraft to fly much higher and further than you can from looking at the aircraft from the ground.
+First Person View allows for more precise flying especially around obstacles.

-This FPV technology using radio signal to transmit and receive the live video.
+This FPV technology uses radio signal to transmit and receive the live video.

-The drone has a multiband wireless FPV transmitter built in along with an antennae.
-Depending on the drone, the receiver of the live video signals can be either the Remote Controller , Computer, Tablet or Smartphone device.
+The drone has a multi-band wireless FPV transmitter built in along with an antenna.
+Depending on the drone, the receiver of the live video signals can be either the remote control unit, a computer, tablet or smartphone device.

 FPV Over 4G / LTE Networks

-In 2016, a new live video which transmits over the 4G / LTE network providing an unlimited range and low latency video.
-The Sky Drone FPV 2 comprises of a camera module, a data module and a 4G / LTE modem.
+In 2016, a new live video, which transmits over the 4G / LTE network, providing an unlimited range and low latency video was announced.
+This drone technology was released on the Sky Drone FPV 2 and comprises of a camera module, a data module and a 4G / LTE modem.

 Firmware And Flight Assistant Port

-The flight control system communicates with a PC Assistant through a Micro-USB cable.
-This allows configuration of the UAV and upgrade the firmware.
+The flight control system communicates with a PC Assistant through a micro-USB cable.
+This allows configuration of the UAV and to upgrade the drone firmware.